jagos97/RollPlay/README.md

 12. You should now see your updated availability show up in the `My Availability` page

 ### Finding Someone in the Tavern
-Let's pretend you got a party, but you need that one last person to complete your party.
-To do this you're going to want to click on the Tavern icon at the bottom
+Let's pretend you've currently have a party, in need of that one last person.
+But you don't have any more friends who play, so you've got to reach out to random individuals on the internet.
+To find the one, you're going to want to click on the beer icon at the bottom to visit the Tavern

 1. Click `I'm looking for players` button.
-2. Enter whatever filters you want.
+2. Enter whatever filters you want, you may leave all options as not selected if you're desperate to find anyone.
-3. Click `Filter Users` at the bottom.
+3. Scroll down and click the `Filter Users` button at the bottom.
-4. Make sure you read all the rules of the Tavern because those are very important.
+4. Make sure you read all the rules of the Tavern to understand what is expected of you.
-5. Proceed.
+5. Scroll down and click on the `Proceed` button.
+Doing so will automatically find people for you and put you all in a chat together.
 6. Divulge your deepest darkest secrets in the chat.
 The juicier, the better.
-7. Click on the meatball menu on the top right
+7. Click on the meatball menu (`...`) on the top right
-8. Click on view users in chat.
+8. Click on the `View Users in Chat` submenu option to open a modal containing all characters.
-9. Invite one of them to your party.
-Not Bob though he didn't even come up with a good name.
+9. Click on the kebab icon associated with each user and click the `Invite to Party` option.
+Don't invite Bob though, he didn't even come up with a good name.

+Upon successfully inviting the user to a party a modal will appear to inform you that they have recieved the invitation.
+Now all you can do is sit and wait for the other user to accept your invite.

 ### Learning about D&D
 Now, let's say you are new to D&D and you want to learn how to play.
-You're going to need to start at the Tavern again so head over there.
+You're going to need to start at the Tavern again so head lets head on over.

 1. Click on the `I'm new to D&D` button at the top.
-2. Choose something that you want to learn about.
+2. Choose on one of the buttons representating a topic you want to learn about.
-3. once you read everything, you can click the back button on the top or the `I've heard enough` button at the bottom to go back and learn about something else.
+3. Once you read everything, you can click the back button on the top or the `I've heard enough` button at the bottom to go back and learn about something else.
-4. You can also click `Tell me more` to get some more information.
+4. With this new topic selected, click on the click `Tell me more` option to get some more information.
 5. Click on the link to be redirected to `D&D Beyond` for some more in-depth information
 4. Repeat this for every section so you are caught up with all the latest info on D&D